State Trading Organization: Outlets

-STO People's Choice - On 15th March 2022, Vice President of Maldives, Hon.
+STO People's Choice - On 15 March 2022, Vice President of Maldives, Hon.
 Faisal Naseem opened the newly refurbished STO People's Choice.
-The one-stop superstore is ideal and convenient for customers who are looking for home appliances, ACs, TVs and supermart products.
+The store is for home appliances, ACs, TVs and Supermart products.
 The store includes a pharmacy as well.
-In addition, to support SMEs, the company has leased space from the store to third party vendors which include stationaries, toys, mobile phones and gadgets.
+In addition, to support SMEs, the company has leased space from the store to third-party vendors which include stationaries, toys, mobile phones and gadgets.

 STO Staple Foods - Since the establishment of STO in the mid 60s, it has been selling staple foods.

-STO Medical Services - STO Medicals Services play an important role in providing high quality pharmaceuticals and medical items to the consumers and our corporate clients at affordable prices.STO Pharmacy has holds a wide array of Essential Drugs or Prescription Drugs.
-Located at the OPD wing of the Indhira Gandhi Memorial Hospital, STO Pharmacy has become a reliable and trusted pharmacist.
+STO Medical Services - STO Medicals Services sells drugs.
+Located at the OPD wing of the Indira Gandhi Memorial Hospital.

 STO Medical Services holds the main stores of pharmaceuticals and is responsible to supply the Pharmacy and a number of other Corporate Clients which include the IGMH, the Regional Hospitals and a number of other Chemists and Pharmacists in Malé and other islands.

-STO Construction - Established in 1988, deals with construction materials such as cement, river sand, deformed bars, plywood, timber, and roofing materials.
+STO Construction Solutions - Established in 1988, deals with construction materials such as cement, river sand, deformed bars, plywood, timber, and roofing materials.
 It also functions as the main distributor of locally packed international standard cement and roofing sheets with the aide of its subsidiaries Maldives Marine Cement and Maldives Structural Products.